ray1729/clj-slack-demo/doc/overview.md

 1. Getting started at the REPL
 2. Clojure as a REST client
 3. Posting messages to Slack
-4. A simple Clojure web server
-5. Handling Slack commands
+4. Custom Slack commands
-6. Putting the pieces together
+5. Putting the pieces together

 Follow along here: http://bit.ly/28W83M6